BIFROST Network

 --bond "YOUR_SELF_BOND_AMOUNT_IN_BFC"

-If you have successfully completed all processes above, the amount of BFC deposited from the stash account will be deducted from the wallet, and your controller account will participate in the active validator update process in the next round.
+If you have successfully completed every process mentioned above, the amount of BFC deposited from the stash account will be deducted from the wallet, and your controller account will participate in the active validator update process in the next round.
 You can check whether or not you successfully joined the validator pool on the following page.

-If the tier of the validator node to be operated is a full node, it must be operated with the relayer.
-The manual for relayer setup can be found in the "Setting up a relayer" section.
+If the tier of the validator node to be operated is a full node, it must be operated together with the relayer.
+The manual for relayer setup can be found in the "Setting up a Relayer" section.

 Update Node Client